Fraser Island 184 000 hectares to explore

-With Eli Creek as the largest creek in the Eastern Beach on the Island.
-It’s fast flowing water pours an average of 4 million litres of clear water into the ocean per hour.
+Eli Creek is the largest creek in the Eastern Beach on the Island.
+Its fast-flowing water pours an average of 4 million litres of clear water into the ocean per hour.

-The immense sand blows and cliffs of coloured sands are part of the longest and most complete age sequence of coastal dune systems in the world and they are still evolving.
+The immense sand blows and cliffs of coloured sands are part of the most extended and most complete age sequence of coastal dune systems in the world, and they are still evolving.

 The highest dunes on the island reach up to 240 metres above sea level.